Lurler/TrimKit.VirtualFileSystem/README.md

 // same as above, but you can also filter by extension List<string> filesInFolderWithExtension = vfs.GetFilesInFolder(virtualPath, "txt");

+// in case you need FileInfo equivalent - it's there too.
+Inside are things like Name, Extension, Size, ContainerType, etc.
+VirtualFileInfo fileinfo = vfs.GetFileInfo(virtualPath);

 // ...and there are a few more functions you can call.
 ```